-Does your child or teen find it difficult to stick up for him or herself?
+Does your child find it difficult to stick up for themself?
 Does your chatterbox not know when to stop and listen to what a friend has to say?
-Could your shy child or tween use a self-confidence boost?
+Could your shy child use a self-confidence boost?
 Does the tattletale in the house not know how to solve a problem on their own?
-Does your son or daughter miss, misunderstand or misinterpret social cues?
+Does your child miss, misunderstand or misinterpret social cues?

-Maybe your child or teen “ladles on the silly sauce” and doesn’t realize that the funny has worn off?
+Maybe your child “ladles on the silly sauce” and doesn’t realize that the funny has worn off?
 Do you observe your child struggle with being flexible with friends and attempting to control social situations rather than engaging in collaborative interactions?
-Does your tween often eat lunch alone with a book?
-Is the teacher reporting that working in small groups is difficult for your child or tween?
+Does your child eat lunch alone with a book?
+Is the teacher reporting that working in small groups is difficult for your child?

 What differentiates this from other social skills approaches is that it is not clinical in its approach.
 I do not believe that kids who struggle with these skills need treatment, therapy, or anything that leads a child to think that there may be something wrong.
 They simply need coaching, mentoring, and tutoring to improve these skills that prove challenging, in the way a child who has difficulty with math or reading would require the same.
 My staff and I are the people you wish children had at every recess, at every school, every day.

-Social skills are learned, practiced, and reinforced using my unique in-the-moment and proprietary social coaching model.
-Because every child and a teen is an individual, my approach is not one-size-fits-all and I do not follow a specific curriculum.
+Social skills are learned, practiced, and reinforced using my unique in-the-moment and proprietary social coaching model replicating both outdoor and indoor recess.
+Because every child is an individual, my approach is not one-size-fits-all and I do not follow a specific curriculum.
 This purposeful approach to incidental teaching has assisted many children in gaining social confidence, finding social success, making real and lasting friendships, and generalizing what they learn in other settings.

-Browse the website for more information and get in touch to schedule a time to chat about programs and services.
+Browse the website and feel free get in touch to schedule a time to talk on the phone, schedule a Zoom call, or visit in-person to find out more about programs and services.